-Captain Jean-François de La Pérouse was appointed in 1785 by Louis XVI to lead an expedition around the world.
-His ships were L’Astrolabe and La Boussole, both were storeships of about 500 tons reclassified as frigates for the occasion.
-Their objectives were geographic, scientific, ethnological, economic (looking for opportunities for whaling or fur trading), and political (the eventual establishment of French bases).
-La Pérouse departed France in August 1785, rounded Cape Horn, and sailed on to Alaska, where he landed near Mount St. Elias in late June 1786 and explored the coast.
+Captain Jean-François de La Pérouse was a French naval officer appointed in 1785 by Louis XVI to lead an expedition around the world.
+His ships were L’Astrolabe and La Boussole, both were storeships of about 500 tons reclassified as frigates for the expedition.
+Their exploration objectives were geographic, scientific, ethnologic, but also for evaluating the economic opportunities of whaling and fur trading.
+La Pérouse departed France in August 1785, rounded Cape Horn, and sailed on to Alaska where he landed in sight of Mount Saint Elias in late June 1786 and began explored the coast.
+On 13 July 1786, two longboats were caught in the strong violent currents at the entrance to the bay and capsized drowning 21 men.
+A cenotaph or memorial was erected at that time on the southeast end of the island to commemorate the event, but no trace of it has been found.
+La Pérouse then continued south to explore much of Southeast Alaska.